MKHAZZANI/Video_Audio_Downloader/README.md

 ## Usage

-  -Enter the video or audio URL.
+- Enter the video or audio URL.
-  -Choose the download path by clicking the "Browse" button.
+- Choose the download path by clicking the "Browse" button.
-  -Click the "Download" button and select whether you want to download audio or video.
+- Click the "Download" button and select whether you want to download audio or video.
-  -The progress bar will show the download progress, along with the download speed and ETA.
+- The progress bar will show the download progress, along with the download speed and ETA.

 ## Installation